 The concept of materiality is fundamental to the preparation of the financial statements and the audit process and applies not only to the monetary misstatements but also to disclosure requirements and adherence to acceptable accounting practice and applicable law.

-Materiality levels remain the same as reported in our audit plan on 28 July 2021.
+Materiality levels remain the same as reported in our audit plan.
 We detail in the table below our determination of materiality for Hereford & Worcester Fire Authority.